uvaaland/cig_llnl_workshop/setup_specfem3d.md

 **NOTE:** The solver executable `xspecfem3D` uses static allocations which will depend upon the parameters set in the `Par_file`.
 This means that if you change any parameter in the `Par_file` after compiling SPECFEM3D_GLOBE, you should recompile the code.
-Recompile the package by running `make clean` and `make` in the root folder.
+Recompile the code by running `make clean` and `make` in the root folder.

 ---